erudinsky/erudinsky/README.md

 My name is Evgeny Rudinsky.
 I live in The Netherlands.
 I am an engineer at [GitLab](https://gitlab.com/).
 Passion for Application Security, Automation and DevOps.
-Outside of being infront of a laptop at work I am a windsurfer occasional youtuber and blogger.
+Outside of being infront of a laptop at work I am a windsurfer, occasional youtuber and blogger.
 There is extended [bio](https://erudinsky.com/about/).

 ### 🍿 Open Source Software Projects